OuttaLineNomad/zoom-humanity/README.md

 # Contribution

-@crhallerg was kind enough to collect all the CAH decks into a great JSON format.
-[Here](https://github.com/crhallberg/) is that project.
+[@crhallberg](https://github.com/crhallberg/) was kind enough to collect all the CAH decks into a great JSON format.
+[Here](https://github.com/crhallberg/json-against-humanity) is that project.
 The data you see in the game was sourced form here.

 ### Fine Print (Taken from above project)